Women in law enforcement: Firsts

-On September 16, 1974, thirty-two women are sworn in with the Royal Canadian Mounted Police as their first female officers.
+On September 16, 1974, thirty-two women were sworn in with the Royal Canadian Mounted Police as their first female officers.
 All thirty-two were sworn in simultaneously across Canada as a gesture to ensure the pressure of being the first female RCMP officer was not transferred to one woman but for the group to uphold as a whole.

-In 1994, Lenna Bradburn becomes the police chief of the service in Guelph, Ontario, becoming Canada's first female chief of police.
-Christine Silverberg becomes Calgary's first female Chief of Police in 1995.
-2006 saw Beverly Busson become the first female commissioner of the RCMP on an interim basis.
+In 1994, Lenna Bradburn became the police chief of the service in Guelph, Ontario, becoming Canada's first female chief of police.
+Christine Silverberg became Calgary's first female Chief of Police in 1995.
+In 2006, Beverly Busson became the first female commissioner of the RCMP on an interim basis.
 In 2016, female officers make up 21% of all police officers in Canada.
-In 2018, we see Brenda Lucki as the first female RCMP commissioner on a permanent basis.
+In 2018, Brenda Lucki becomes the first female RCMP commissioner on a permanent basis.

 Germany

 In Germany, women were employed in the police force from 1903, when Henriette Arendt was employed as a policewoman.